-Growing up in southern England in the 1960s and 70s, I came across the writings of Alan Watts (actually just one “The Book: On the Taboo Against Knowing Who You Really Are), “Zen and the Art of Archery“, “Small is Beautiful“.
-(Later at university, I read a book on Macrobiotics by Michio Kushi, something on Zen by D.T.
-Suzuki although I found that rather hard going, and “The Art of Loving” by Erich Fromm).
-While still at grammar school, I got a part-time job in a 2nd-hand bookshop, and often browsed the shelves for books on this subject.
-I found one on some kind of martial art, and decided that, when I went to university I would join a martial arts club.
+I grew up in southern England in the 60’s and 70’s and as a teenager, I read Alan Watts (“The Book: On the Taboo Against Knowing Who You Really Are), “The Art of Loving” and Schumacher’s “Small is Beautiful“.
+Later discoveries were Macrobiotics by Michio Kushi, D.T.
+Suzuki on Zen though I found that rather hard going, and Herrigel’s “Zen and the Art of Archery“.
+I came across a book on some kind of martial art in a 2nd-hand bookshop, and decided that when I went to university, I would join a martial arts club.

 Here’s the remarkable Hikitsuchi-sensei: